ajsherrill2/Random-Password/README.md

 ## Usage

-You can find my the new live application at https://ajsherrill2.github.io/Random-Password/
+You can find the new live application at https://ajsherrill2.github.io/Random-Password/

 <img src=".\assets\images\screenshot1.png" width="70%">